About my class

 John MacArthur NT Commentaries

-William Barclay Daily Study Bible
+William Barclay Daily Study Bible (primarily for Background)

-Life Application Commentaries
+Life Application NT Commentaries

 Many other resources such as Greek Interlinear, Ryrie Systematic Theology, Haley's Bible Handbook, etc..